- Collection Overview

 Access & Use

-- Conditions Governing Access
+Conditions Governing Access

 This collection must be reviewed for potentially restricted records before access is given.
 Please contact the University Archives prior to your visit.
 In addition, the following materials are restricted for research in compliance with the University Archives Access Policy: Box 1: Folders 4-6 and 65-71; Box 6: Folder 32; Box 8: Folders 21 and 22, and Box 9: Folders 45, 53, and 55-58.

-- Conditions Governing Use
+Conditions Governing Use

-Single photocopies may be made for research purposes.
-For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
+Single copies may be made for research purposes.
+To cite or publish quotations that fall within Fair Use, as defined under U. S. Copyright Law, no permission is required.
 The Trustees of Princeton University hold copyright to all materials generated by Princeton University employees in the course of their work.
-If copyright is held by Princeton University, researchers will not need to obtain permission, complete any forms, or receive a letter to move forward with non-commercial use of materials from the Mudd Library.
-For materials where the copyright is not held by the University, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
-If you have a question about who owns the copyright for an item, you may request clarification by contacting us through the Ask Us! form.
+For instances beyond Fair Use, if copyright is held by Princeton University, researchers do not need to obtain permission, complete any forms, or receive a letter to move forward with use of materials from the Princeton University Archives.

-- Credit this material:
+Credit this material:

 School of Architecture Records; Princeton University Archives, Department of Special Collections, Princeton University Library